A Lesson to Learn: Sea Limited (SE)

 SE’s Market Performance

-SE stocks went down by -2.46% for the week, with a monthly drop of -46.69% and a quarterly performance of -63.11%, while its annual performance rate touched -62.06%.
-The volatility ratio for the week stands at 10.36% while the volatility levels for the past 30 days are set at 9.30% for Sea Limited.
-The simple moving average for the period of the last 20 days is -27.40% for SE stocks with a simple moving average of -66.48% for the last 200 days.
+SE stocks went up by 30.13% for the week, with a monthly drop of -17.01% and a quarterly performance of -46.32%, while its annual performance rate touched -47.56%.
+The volatility ratio for the week stands at 9.29% while the volatility levels for the past 30 days are set at 9.64% for Sea Limited.
+The simple moving average for the period of the last 20 days is 2.37% for SE stocks with a simple moving average of -55.75% for the last 200 days.

 Analysts’ Opinion of SE